 Though not commonly used in modern day English, the word “erstwhile” has been part of the English lexicon since the 16th century.
 It is formed from two Old English words: ær, meaning “early”; and hwīl, similar to the modern word “while”.

-Erstwhile is apropos for our brand because, like the craft of artisanal mezcal production, it conjures antiquity, history, and tradition.
+“Erstwhile” is apropos for Mezcal because, like the craft of mezcal production, it has been in existence for hundreds of years.
+It conjures antiquity, history, and tradition.
 The idea of something impossibly beautiful and complex, first made in a bygone era and then honed from generation to generation, witnessing and withstanding the passage of time.

-Take our Henequén for example.
-It was love at first sip when I first encountered it at the palenque of Juan Hernández Méndez (our friend and the mezcalero who made our Henequén) in Santiago Matatlán, Oaxaca.
+Take our Henequén mezcal for example.
+It was love at first sip when I first encountered it at the palenque of Juan Hernández Méndez in Santiago Matatlán, Oaxaca.
 But I had never heard of the plant before.
 I set forth to learn all I could, and find myself down an unexpected rabbit hole of discovery.I learned that Henequén, not native to Oaxaca, is a hardy plant that grows wild in the Yucatán Peninsula’s rocky limestone terrain and thrives with virtually no water or fertilization.
-I learned that this plant has been used for its fiber since pre-Hispanic times, eventually playing such a prominent role in the region’s socioeconomic history that it came to be known as the “green gold” of Yucatán.
-The ruling class of European descent in Yucatán grew fabulously rich from their Henequén plantations, evidence of which you can still see today in the grand haciendas that line the Paseo de Montejo boulevard in Merida, the capital of Yucatán.
-I learned about the abuse that Mayan workers experienced on these Henequén plantations, about the clash between the Mayans’ defense of their communal lands against the ruling class’s push for private ownership, eventually escalating into the Caste War of the Yucatán …

 So the word “Erstwhile” conjures memories as well.
 I love that about mezcal.
-That it is a living thing, growing as we grow.
+That it is rich with portals to history and knowledge, open to anyone who is curious to learn.
+That the experience of savoring a single expression is a living thing, growing as we grow.
 Not static, but always evolving and gaining complexity over time.